briis/smartweather/README.md

 Default: All Sensors are displayed
 * **raining** - A sensor indicating if it is currently raining
 * **freezing** - A sensor indicating if it is currently freezing outside.
+* **lightning** - A sensor indicating if a lightning strike has been recorded within the last minute

 ### Sensor
 ![sensor](https://github.com/briis/hass-SmartWeather/blob/master/images/sensor.png)<br>